 Japanese companies are not only reeling from damage to factories and suppliers in quake-hit northeastern Japan, but are also suffering from fuel shortages nationwide and power outages in the Tokyo area that are affecting production, distribution and the ability of staff to get to work.

 Right now, we have no immediate impact to our production in terms of our supply chain, but clearly you would expect us to be looking at that on a daily basis and we are ... locally, regionally and globally, Peter Fleet, the president of Ford ASEAN, told Reuters in an interview.

 Shares in Toyota fell 1.2 percent in a Tokyo market <.TOPX> down 0.8 percent.

 Suzuki Motor Corp <7269.T> said its three car assembly factories in Japan will remain closed on Thursday and Friday, but they will operate an engine factory on those two days using parts already in inventory.
 The company said it has yet to decide on plans for next week.
 Suzuki shares fell 3.1 percent on Wednesday.

-Meanwhile, Panasonic <6752.T> said on Wednesday that a factory making printed circuit board materials in Koriyama, northeast Japan, restarted Wednesday.
-Several other factories in the region remain closed, including one in Fukushima assembling digital cameras and audio equipment, and one in Sendai making optical pick-ups.
+Meanwhile, Panasonic <6752.T> said on Wednesday that a factory making printed circuit board materials in Koriyama, northeast Japan, re-started Wednesday.
+Several other factories in the region remain closed, including one in Fukushima making optical pick-ups and one in Sendai assembling digital cameras and audio equipment.
 The company declined to give any details about other affected plants.
 Panasonic shares fell 1.3 percent on Wednesday.